 I'll be honest.
 My pontoon has a changing room and I have contemplated taking it out so the compartment can be used as additional storage.
 I prefer to wear a swimsuit on the boat, so there's no need to change.

 Further, you wouldn't catch me pooping behind a thin curtain on a boat full of people.
 I'd rather make a run to shore.
 Too much information?
-Probably, but before you get changing room envy, I want to point out that there are advantages and disadvantages of having a pontoon boat changing room or privacy partition.
+Probably, but before you get changing room envy, I want to point out that there are advantages and disadvantages to having a pontoon boat changing room or privacy partition.

 You may find that it's perfect for hiding a portable toilet for pontoon camping.
 Or you may need one for changing out of wet swimsuits.
 Or you may, in fact, discover you're better off not having one at all as it takes up too much room where you'd rather store gear and boat cleaning supplies.

 Option #1: Use a collapsible pop-up changing room

 Fotodiox Collapsible Portable Indoor/Outdoor Changing Room - Black, 6'4" Tall, 3'6"x3'6" Base, Pop-up Dressing Tent

 If you don't want to go through the expense and hassle of building a changing room into your pontoon boat, then a collapsible pop-up is the perfect solution.

 Collapsible changing rooms can be purchased for as little as $60 and fit easily into an under-seat storage compartment in a pontoon boat.

 These pop-up rooms are most commonly used by photographers as a way for models to change wardrobe on-location during a shoot.
 This one gets really good reviews.